sdesabbata/r-for-geographic-data-science/docs/103-data-manipulation.md

 It is common practice to follow a particular referencing style for the in-text quotations, references and bibliography, such as the Harvard style (see, e.g., the [Harvard Format Citation Guide](https://www.mendeley.com/guides/harvard-citation-guide/) available [Mendeley](https://www.mendeley.com/)'s help pages).
 Following such guidelines will not only ensure that others can more easily use and reproduce your work but also that you demonstrate academic honesty and integrity.

 ## Exercises 103.1

+Create an RMarkdown document in RStudio, using *Exercise 103* as title and *PDF* as output.
+Delete all the contents except the first five lines which compose the heading.
+Save the document as `practical-103_exercises.Rmd`.
+Add the libraries and code necessary to read the data from the `2011_OAC_Raw_uVariables_Leicester.csv` file.
+Create a first section of the document (e.g., adding a second heading *Exercise 103.1*) and add your answers to the questions below.

+In order to answer the questions below, inspect the **look-up** table `2011_OAC_Raw_uVariables_Lookup.csv` (e.g., using Microsoft Excel) to identify the columns necessary to complete the task.

+**Question 103.1.1:** Identify the five variables which are part of the variable subdomain *Housing Type* and write the code necessary to compute the total number of household spaces in Leicester for each housing type.

+**Question 103.1.2:** Write the code necessary to compute the total number of household spaces in Leicester for each housing type grouped by 2011 OAC supergroup.

+**Question 103.1.3:** Write the code necessary to compute the percentage of household spaces (i.e., over to the total number of household spaces) in Leicester for each housing type grouped by 2011 OAC supergroup.

+**Question 103.1.4:** Modify the code written for *Question 103.1.3*, using [the verb `rename`](https://dplyr.tidyverse.org/reference/rename.html) to change the column names of the columns containing the percentages to names that resemble the related housing type (e.g., `perc_of_detached`).

+## Exercises 103.2

+**Question 103.2.1:** Explore the **look-up** table `2011_OAC_Raw_uVariables_Lookup.csv` and identify another set of variables that you think might relate to the the type of housing and the 2011 OAC supergroups.
+Create a new section of the document (e.g., adding a second heading) and include a short text (up to 200 words) in the RMarkdown document describing and justifying the set of variables you choose.

+**Question 103.2.2:** Write the code necessary to conduct the same analysis conducted for *Question 103.1* but using the variables identified in *Question 103.2.1*.

+**Question 103.2.3:** Inspect the table obtained from your answer to *Question 103.1.3* and the table obtained from your answer to *Question 103.2.2*, and compare the results.
+Write a short text (up to 300 words) in the RMarkdown document reporting and discussing what the results tell you about the socio-demographic structure of Leicester.